 Are there injury studies that prove barefoot running is really better?

-To date, there are no scientific studies that prove barefoot running reduces injuries or that traditional running shoes directly cause injury.
+To date, there are no scientific studies that prove barefoot running reduces injuries or that online casino traditional running shoes directly cause injury.
 According to an article in the Seattle Times by Dr. Paul Juris, the executive director at the Cybex Research Institute, the science is unclear.
 He says that while barefoot running is not “inherently bad, it’s not inherently good, either.”

 Juris’ colleague, Cory Hofmann, found that studies show only that barefoot running encourages change in biomechanical variables as the body adapts to soften the impact of running on hard surfaces.
 He says these changes could potentially contribute to changes in athletic performance or injury rates, but he underscores potentially.